TranNinhHieu/json-sever-hitek-test-1/README.md

 This is fake api so I can't deploy it run this file before using the web

+# 1: yarn install or npm install

-cmd: 'yarn run dev' or 'npm run dev'
+# 2: yarn run dev or npm run dev